ttscoff/bunch/bunch-files/frontmatter.md

 You can use frontmatter to run scripts before and after opening and closing the Bunch.
 Because variables are defined before any script items are run within the Bunch, it may be useful to have some scripts run prior to processing variables that may read from that script's output.
 For example, if you needed to pull some JSON data from an API and populate a text file that could then be read into a query dialog, you would want to run the script that populates the text file before the variable assignment that reads it.
 See this [advanced script]({{ site.baseurl }}/docs/integration/advanced-scripting/dialogs-from-files/) for an example.

 To run scripts before doing anything else in a Bunch, use the `run before:` key.
-The value should be a comma-separated list of shell or applescripts to execute.
+The value should be a comma-separated list of shell or AppleScripts to execute.
 Each script can include arguments.
 If you don't provide an absolute path to the script (tildes can be used for your home directory), Bunch will assume the script is relative to your Bunch Folder.

 To run scripts after processing all of the items in a Bunch, use `run after:`.